casawa/corona_social_dist_sim/README.md

-# Virus Social Distancing Simulator
+# COVID-19 Social Distancing Simulator

 ### Purpose
 Social distancing is very important to containing COVID-19.
-But admittedly at first the risk might not seem that high.
+However, admittedly at first, the risk for an individual might not seem that high.

-This simulation aims for people to make decisions of social distancing or not and seeing the consequences of their actions to better understand risk.
+This simulation aims for people to -- just like real life -- make a decision each day of social distancing or not and seeing the consequences of their actions to better understand the risk.

-Doing this since I didn't see such a simulation and wondering if an interactive way that really helps grapple the decisions they'll need to make in real life anyway is useful.
+Doing this since I didn't see such a simulation, and wondering if an interactive way is useful in grappling the decisions one will need to make in real life.

 ### The External Pitch
-Every day, with the information you have, you have a choice: Should you leave your home and continue your regular routine or not?
+Every day, with the information you have, you have a choice: Should you leave your home and continue your regular routine, or not?

 Everyone else also has this choice and may think similar to what you’re thinking — in this simulation, they think the exact same way you do.
+If so, what are the long-term consequencies of this thinking as the virus spreads?

-**Note**: This is not a scientific simulation to be trusted for any reason!
+**Note**: This is not a scientific simulation and the numbers should not be trusted for any reason!
 It is purely for illustrative purposes.

 ### Dev
 #### Web App